Reusing fuzzing corpuses

 Instead of starting your fuzzing campaigns from scratch you can reuse existing fuzzing corpuses to hit the ground running.

-One way to think about a fuzzer is an automatic test case generator.
-In fact, this is why many fuzzing and symbolic-execution approaches are referred to as "automatic test case generation techniques".
-While the fuzzer is running, it will find an increasing number of test cases that increase instruction-, branch- and path coverage.
-Over time, it will accumulate these cases, you'll use incremental fuzzing.
-You provide an existing corpus to the fuzzer in addition to the fuzzing seed.
-The fuzzer will then first run through all of the provided test cases, evaluating which test cases are still useful, and remembering them.
+One way to think about a fuzzer is an automatic test-case generator.
+In fact, this is why many fuzzing and symbolic-execution approaches are referred to as "automatic test-case generation techniques".
+While the fuzzer is running, it will find an increasing number of test-cases that increase instruction-, branch- and path coverage.
+Over time, it will accumulate these tests, and incremental fuzzing allows you to use them for subsequent campaigns.
+You provide an existing corpus to the fuzzer in addition to the seed state.
+The fuzzer will then first run through all of the provided test-cases and add them to the new corpus if they are still useful (for instance, by increasing coverage).
 Then fuzzing continues as it normally would.
 Except that it will get a huge head start!
 It'll be as if you've already been fuzzing for hours!